 In each round of the Francis Chagrin Awards, we aim to support specific groups that encounter barriers when it comes to accessing opportunities and sustaining a career.

 Composers, music creators and artists at any career stage working in sound and music are eligible to apply who:

 - are based in the UK (for at least 2 years)

 - are not currently participating in a Sound and Music programme (or a recipient of our Covid-19 Composer Awards)

 We can support your access costs related to completing an application to the Francis Chagrin Awards – for instance, paying an assistant or support worker to complete your application on your behalf.
 We can also offer a short extension to the application deadline, strictly for access needs.
-If you have any access needs or access related costs with regards to applying for this opportunity, which are not covered here, please contact: firstname.lastname@example.org
+If you have any access needs or access related costs with regards to applying for this opportunity, which are not covered on this page, please contact: